 Over the past two years, the Product Design department from GSA has forged a fruitful and ongoing collaboration with NHS Ayr & Arran and NHS Lothian.
-This project, the third iteration, intends to build upon that relationship.
-The subject for this year’s project is Endoscopy.
-An endoscopy is a procedure where the inside of the body is examined using an instrument called an endoscope.
+This project, the fourth iteration, intends to build upon that relationship.
 As it is both a procedure and an experience and involves a wide range of interconnecting relationships, we aim to explore, gain insights and propose design opportunities concerning patient journeys involving before, during and after endoscopy procedures.

 The project runs for 6 weeks, ending in january 2017 and will primarily involve a collaboration between the 3rd year product design students from the Glasgow School of Art and NHS staff from NHS Ayr & Arran and NHS Lothian.